deckyazmi/Belajar-Pemrograman/Dasar/Go/README.md

-# Python
+# Go

-My Journey with Python
+My Journey with Go